Anti-fracking movement

 The anti-fracking movement is a political movement that seeks to ban the practice of extracting natural gasses from shale rock formations to provide power due to its negative environmental impact.
 These effects include the contamination of drinking water, disruption of ecosystems, and adverse effects on human and animal health.
 Additionally, the practice of fracking increases the amount of carbon dioxide released into the atmosphere, escalating the process of climate change and global warming.
-An anti-fracking movement has emerged both internationally, with involvement of international environmental organizations, and nation states such as France and locally in affected areas such as Balcombe, Sussex, in the UK, Pungești in Romania, Žygaičiai in Lithuania, and In Salah in Algeria.
-Through the use of direct action, media, and lobbying, the Anti-Fracking movement is focused on holding the gas and oil industry accountable for past and potential environmental damage, extracting compensation from and taxation of the industry to mitigate impact, and regulation of gas development and drilling activity.
+An anti-fracking movement has emerged both internationally, with involvement of international environmental organizations, and nation states such as France and locally in affected areas such as Balcombe, Sussex, in the UK.
+Pungești in Romania, Žygaičiai in Lithuania, and In Salah in Algeria.
+Through the use of direct action, media, and lobbying, the anti-fracking movement is focused on holding the gas and oil industry accountable for past and potential environmental damage, extracting compensation from and taxation of the industry to mitigate impact, and regulation of gas development and drilling activity.

 Europe

 UK

 The Frack Off campaign is a grassroots direct action against unconventional gas and oil extraction.

-On 26 September 2018, three men blocked a convoy of trucks carrying drilling equipment to a site near Blackpool.
-Two were sentenced to 16 months in prison and the third 15 months, after being convicted of causing a public nuisance.
-A fourth defendant was given a 12-month suspended sentence after pleading guilty to the same offence.
-They were the first environmental activists to receive jail sentences for staging a protest in the UK since the Mass trespass of Kinder Scout in 1932.
-On 5 October, a spokeswoman for Robert Lizar Solicitors, representing the men, confirmed they would be lodging an appeal against sentence on the grounds the sentences were “wrong in principle and manifestly excessive”.
-On 17 October, all four men were released over the anti-fracking protest by Court of Appeal judges.
+On 26 September 2018, four men blocked a convoy of trucks carrying drilling equipment to a site on Preston New Road near Blackpool.
+They were arrested, convicted of causing a public nuisance, and given custodial sentences; two for 16 months, one for 15 months, and one 12 months suspended.
+One of the men's lawyers said they were the first environmental activists to be imprisoned in the UK since the Mass trespass of Kinder Scout in 1932.
+Following an appeal the sentences were overturned at the Court of Appeal and the imprisoned men were released.

-A timeline of events at the Plumpton Hall Farm site at Little Plumpton near Blackpool in Lanceshire has been complied by the independent, evidence-based publisher Drill Or Drop.